-Disability Services
+Accessibility Services

-Central Penn College is committed to making the campus and centers accessible to the needs of physically challenged students.
-Students requiring accommodations for any disability should contact the Director of Compliance.
+Central Penn College is committed to making the campus and centers accessible to the needs of students with disabilities.
+Students requiring accommodations for any disability should contact the Title IX Officer & ADA Coordinator.

 Student Activities and Organizations

 Central Penn College encourages students to become involved in campus life by participating in one or more of the many clubs, organizations, or athletic activities.
 For a complete, up-to-date list of activities and organizations, visit the college's website centralpenn.edu/college-services/clubs-activities/.